BrunoMS0/C-Projects/README.md

 # C-Projects
-This project contains assignments from my university developed in the C++ programming language.
+This repository contains projects from my university developed in the C++ programming language.